Message of ACURIL President 2011-2012

 1992

-Gestion des ressources dans bibliothèques et centres de recherche de la Caraïbe
+ressources dans bibliothèques et centres de recherche de la Caraïbe

 Port-of-Spain, Trinidad & Tobago